kyma-project/kyma/docs/application-connector/docs/034-gs-get-client-certificate.md

 }
 ```

-After you receive the certificate, register the services of your external solution using the Metadata API.
+After you receive the certificate, decode it and use it in your application.
+Register the services of your external solution through the Metadata Service.